OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Models

 \section{Models}

-Object-centric representation learning aims to mimic how humans understand a complex visual scene by parsing the visual scene into individual objects (or the background) in an unsupervised manner.
-The existing works have achieved excellent results in complex synthetic datasets and have a massive challenge in expanding to real-world settings.
-According to the applicable scenes, previous works can be described from static scenes, dynamic scenes and multi-view scenes.
+Object-centric learning aims to understand a visual scene by parsing the scene into individual objects (or the background) in an unsupervised manner.
+Existing works have achieved excellent results on complex synthetic datasets, but face a huge challenge in extending them to real-world settings.
+They can be divided into three categories: single-image-based, video-based, and multi-view-based.